DiamondLightSource/diffcalc/README.rst

 controlling diffractometers within reciprocal lattice space.
 It performs the same task as the fourc, sixc, twoc, kappa, psic and surf macros from SPEC.

-Diffcalc’qs standard calculation engine is an implementation of [You1999]_ .
+Diffcalc’s standard calculation engine is an implementation of [You1999]_ .
 The first versions of Diffcalc were based on [Vlieg1993]_ and [Vlieg1998]_ and a ‘Vlieg’ engine is still available.
 The ‘You’ engine is more generic and the plan is to remove the old ‘Vlieg’ engine once beamlines have been migrated.
-New users should use the ‘You’ engine.
 There is also an engine based on [Willmott2011]_.

 The foundations for this type of calculation were laid by by Busing & Levi in their classic paper [Busing1967]_.
 Diffcalc’s orientation algorithm is taken from